c0rent1n/djm/README.md

 This jQuery system enables you to create multi-dynamic HTML elements

 # Demos
-## DynamicJsonManager for a website with multilanguage support
+## DynamicJsonManager for a website with multilingual support
 JSFiddle: http://jsfiddle.net/c0rent1n/wpL1kyj9/